dmfullstack/pearsoncodingchallenge/README.md

   "storeId": "testStore"
 }

+#Notes:
-Note:Stores details from stores.csv are cached for 1 hr.
+Stores details from stores.csv are cached for 1 hr.
 So any changes made in stores.csv wont be picked up when endpoints are called